Catbox-Themes/CSS-SCSS/README.md

 - `text-decoration-<color>`
 - `text-emphasis-<color>`

-All standard colors are available by name:
+All standard colors are available by name, substitute `<color>` for the name you wish to use:

 - Rosewater
 - Flamingo